A critical early decision for your group is whether to link in to an existing mentoring program or develop a new

 Finding ways to engage young people so that they are actively involved in the planning and design of activities is a critical step in community based work.
 Engaging with young people means that programs delivered to them are appropriate, relevant, supportive and responsive to the needs of young people.

 Engaging young people involves much more than getting them into the program as mentees.
-It as about enabling young people – the people impacted by your project/s or activites – to voice their ideas and concerns, and to have a meaningful role in decision-making, planning and design of them.
+It as about enabling young people – the people impacted by your project/s or activities – to voice their ideas and concerns, and to have a meaningful role in decision-making, planning and design of them.